 • 1/3 cup tomato sauce

-• 1 cup freshly grated Colby Jack or extra-sharp Cheddar cheese
+• 1 cup freshly grated Colby Jack cheese or extra-sharp Cheddar cheese

 Instructions

-• ASSEMBLY: Char/warm tortillas (Note 1).
-Add even amounts of the meat and then sprinkle cheese on top.
-The taco meat should be hot enough that the cheese will melt.
+• Char/warm tortillas (see note 2).
+Add even amounts of the meat, then sprinkle cheese on top so it melts.
 Immediately add toppings of choice.
-Our favorites are a big scoop of sour cream, ripe sliced avocado (or guacamole), a few chopped cherry tomatoes, fresh cilantro, and a squeeze of fresh lime juice.
+My favorites are a big scoop of sour cream, ripe sliced avocado (or guacamole), a few chopped cherry tomatoes, fresh cilantro, and a squeeze of fresh lime juice.
 Enjoy hot!

 Video